alchemydc/agoric-terraform/README.md

 The validator and backup-node services expose metrics for collection via Prometheus or similar.
 See [docs/metrics.md](./docs/metrics.md) for more info.

 ## Stackdriver Logging, Monitoring and Alerting
-Support for GCP's Stackdriver platform has been added, which makes it easy to get visibility into how your Agoric validator stack is performing.
+Support for GCP's Stackdriver platform has been enabled, which makes it easy to get visibility into how your Agoric validator stack is performing.

 ## Quick start
 1. Clone this repo